 Mount Storage Baskets on the Wall

 For small or lightweight items, look for woven or metal baskets that can be hung on the wall.
 Use them to store kitchen towels, small kitchen utensils, or napkins.
 Adding labels to each basket will ensure that everything stays in the right place.

 Fill clear-topped magnetic spice containers with our favorites herbs and spices, and ditch the bottles.
 The spice containers can be stuck to the fridge or stove for easy reach when cooking.
 Moving spices to magnetic containers should free up an entire pantry shelf or kitchen drawer.

 Before you start packing your pantry, consider where you put all of your items.
 Reserve the top shelf only for those things you rarely need, so you're not constantly climbing over your stuff.

 Opt for Mixed Materials

 Though a perfectly matching pantry can be aesthetically pleasing, sometimes you need different materials for different food items.
-A tightly woven basket is great for those items you want to just toss in (think fruit snacks) while clear containers are great for more organized things.
+A tightly woven basket is great for those items you want to just toss in the pantry (think fruit snacks), while clear containers are great for bulk foods.